The Impact of Logical Errors on Quantum Algorithms: Background: Quantum Systems Formalisms

 where $ \sum_i p_i = 1$.

-Formally, the evolution of an open system of a system, $S$, and its environment $E$ is described in the total product Hilbert space $H_S \otimes H_E$.
-Assuming the initial state of the combined density matrix $\rho = \rho_S \otimes \dyad{0}{0}_E$, then the evolution of the total system is
+The evolution of an open system $S$ and its environment $E$ is described in the total product Hilbert space $H_S \otimes H_E$.
+Assuming the initial state of the combined density matrix $\rho = \rho_S \otimes \dyad{0}{0}_E$, the evolution of the total system is described by

 The evolution of the system $S$ is obtained by a partial trace on $E$